Be sure to check out the Celiac Advocates page for other Person Behind the Passion feature stories.

 From High School Years

-Margaret remembers the extreme fatigue in high school.
+Margaret remembers the extreme fatigue while she was in high school.
 “Every day after lunch, I would struggle to stay awake.
 It happened every day like clock work, in French class.
 Madame Ross was gracious enough to let it pass many times and let me sleep.”

 To College Years